dailydrip/firestorm-website/README.md

 to those that donated $20 or more to the
 [Firestorm Kickstarter](kickstarter.com/projects/1003377429/firestorm-an-open-source-forum-in-phoenix-from-eli).
 If you donated and are missing from the Patrons file and wish to be included, it means you missed the backer survey.
 No worries though!
-To get ourself added, please do the following:
+To get yourself added, please do the following:

 * Email us at support@dailydrip.com and let us know your name and donation amount